© Copyright Cary Ravitz 2017

 The figure often called a slice, forward to the left and straight back, is a single progression figure.
 Everyone dances this figure and it may takes you in or out of the dance.

 Orbits - In a clockwise orbit it flows nicely if the orbiters from adjacent minor sets pass by the right instead of left.
 (And in a counter-clockwise orbit it flows nicely if the orbiters from adjacent minor sets pass by the left.)

-Half poussettes - A half poussette may be called as six or eight counts.
-If eight counts are used by the dance, extend the path so that all of the allotted time is used.
+Half poussettes, mad robins - Half poussettes and mad robins may be called as six or eight counts.
+If eight counts are used by the dance, either extend the path or slow down so that all of the allotted time is used.

 Zigzags - In a zigzag, dancers should maintain their orientation.
 If you start facing down, you should face down for the entire figure.
 The steps are predominantly sideways.
 The distance to lead out should be enough so that the figure takes the appropriate amount of time.